Join the Summer Fun @ Your Library

 AudioFile Magazine is offering FREE summer listening for teens and other readers of Young Adult Literature through its SYNC audiobook program.
 From April 27th to August 16th, SYNC will give away two complete audiobooks a week.
 Based on weekly themes, each pair of SYNC titles will be available for download for 7 days through the OverDrive app.
 Titles, once downloaded, are yours to keep.
 A new pair of audiobooks will be available each Thursday at 7 a.m.
 Over the 16 week period, 32 titles will be available.
 The first pair of titles, available April 27 through May 3, are "The Dead House" by Dawn Kurtagich and "The Picture of Dorian Gray" by Oscar Wilde.
 For a complete list of titles, visit SYNC Audiobooks for Teens.
 Sign up for email or text alerts and be first to know when new titles are available to download at www.audiobooksync.com.

 Makerspace is a place to create, explore and learn through science and technology.
-At our Makerspace program on Thursday, May 18, we'll learn about Tinkercad, a simple, online 3D design and 3D printing app for all ages.
+At our Makerspace program on Thursday, June 22, we'll continue learning about Tinkercad, a simple, online 3D design and 3D printing app for all ages.
+Whether you're just learning or returning, please join us.
 We'll meet in the Tabb Library lobby at 4:30 p.m. and then head to our Makerspace lab.
 This program is for youth, ages 10-14.
 It is limited to 10 participants.
-Registration is required and begins at 10 a.m. on Thursday, May 11.
+Registration is required and begins at 10 a.m. on Thursday, June 15.
 Register online through the Events Calendar, stop by the Tabb Library or call 757-890-5110.

 Join us on the fourth Saturday of each month from 2-3 p.m. for Paws to Read!
 Children ages 6 to 12 are invited to read to a certified pet therapy dog and their owner.
 Reading to dogs is fun, and these dogs are great listeners!
 Also, Paws to Read programs have been shown to help readers gain self confidence and improve their reading skills.
 A signed parental permission slip is required.
 For more information, contact the Youth Services Department at 757-890-5110.